Please consider supporting TSO in our May Appeal 2026 Donate

 Recommended citation

 There are over 90 species of Ternstroemia, distributed across tropical and subtropical Asia, Africa and the Americas.
 They are evergreen trees or shrubs with alternate, petiolate, entire (rarely serrate) leaves.
 Ternstroemia flowers are axillary and solitary, though it is not unusual to find several flowers clustered together on leafless branchlets.
 They are subtended by two bracteoles, which remain close to the sepals and are persistent or caducous.
 The flowers are 5-merous; the sepals imbricate, their margins glandular-serrate, the petals imbricate, slightly fused at the base, with 30–50 stamens in one to two (to three) whorls, filaments fused to the base of the petals.
 The fruit is a berry, which may be indehiscent or irregularly dehiscent, with pendulous seeds.
 The seeds are kidney-shaped with a red fleshy outer layer (Weitzman et al. 2004, Ming & Bartholomew 2006).
-Ternstroemia and its allies (for example, Eurya Thunb., Cleyera Thunb.) were previously classified as a subfamily of the Theaceae, but DNA evidence indicates that they should be recognised as a separate family, or in combination with Pentaphylacaceae (Prince & Parks 2001, APG 2003).
+Ternstroemia and its allies (for example, Eurya Thunb., Cleyera Thunb.) were previously classified as a subfamily of the Theaceae, then moved into their own family Ternstroemiaceae (Prince & Parks 2001, APG 2003), before APG IV (2016) joined them with Pentaphylax in an expanded (previously monotypic) Pentaphylacaceae.

 As a largely tropical genus, Ternstroemia does not impinge much on temperate gardens – with the conspicuous exception of T. gymnanthera.
 This evergreen shrub or small tree was said by Bean (1981b) to be ‘not of much ornamental value’, but has become an important landscaping evergreen in the southeastern United States, where numerous cultivars have been selected (Dirr 1998).
 Propagation is by seed or by cuttings taken in late summer.